Cherreads

 His arms stretched out toward Sarutobi like he wanted to be picked up.

 Sarutobi blinked, surprised, then beamed.
-"So you missed Grandpa, did you?"

 "You little rascal, should I tickle you?"